inkVerb/VIP/601/Lesson-05.md

   - Each line of output refers to a subdirectory-based pseudofile in `/proc/sys/`
   - `vm.zone_reclaim_mode=` is the pseudofile contents of `/proc/sys/vm/zone_reclaim_mode`
   - Changing these pseudofile contents will change the settings seen from `sysctl -a`
+- Settings:
+  - `/etc/sysctl.conf`: original file
+  - `/usr/lib/sysctl.d/`: vendor-specific setting files, vary per distro
+  - `/etc/sysctl.d/`: files will override
 - Change settings:
   - `sudo sh -c 'echo 0 > /proc/sys/vm/zone_reclaim_mode'` (must use `sh -c` to run command as, or use `echo` from root prompt `#`)
   - `sudo sysctl vm.zone_reclaim_mode=0` (or run `sysctl` from root prompt `#`)
   - `/etc/sysctl.conf` - Settings will be implemented at boot
+- Learn more:
-    - Learn more: `man sysctl.conf`
+  - `man sysctl.conf`
-    - `/etc/sysctl.conf`: original file
-    - `/usr/lib/sysctl.d/`: vendor-specific setting files, vary per distro
-    - `/etc/sysctl.d/`: files will override

 ### Kernel Modules
 - Modules are located in `/lib/modules/$(uname -r)`